Akaki Gogia

+Akaki Gogia (აკაკი გოგია; born 18 January 1992) is a professional footballer who plays as a winger or attacking midfielder for Oberliga Nordost-Süd club SC Freital.

+Gogia began his career in Germany with VfL Wolfsburg, before transferring to Hallescher FC in 2013.
+Following an abortive 2015–16 season in England with Brentford, he returned to Germany and played for Dynamo Dresden and Union Berlin.
+Following a spell as a fringe player with Swiss club FC Zürich, Gogia returned to Germany to rejoin Dynamo Dresden in 2022, for whom he had earlier played on loan.
+Following another spell as a fringe player, he dropped into lower-league football in 2023.
+His nickname is "Andy".

+Born in Georgia, Gogia was capped by Germany at U18 and U19 level.

 Club career

 VfL Wolfsburg

 A midfielder, Gogia began his career in Germany as a junior with FSV 67 Halle and Hannover 96, before transferring to VfL Wolfsburg in 2004.
 He came through the youth ranks and made his reserve team debut in February 2010, going on to make 9 appearances.
 He scored prolifically for Wolfsburg's U17 and U19 teams, scoring a total of 44 goals in 86 appearances and contributing to the team's 2010–11 U19 Bundesliga win, in which he scored in the final.

 Along with three other reserve players, Gogia was promoted to the first team squad in December 2010 by general manager Dieter Hoeness and coach Steve McClaren, who dropped Karim Ziani and Caiuby to the reserves.
 After being included in the party for a winter training camp in Marbella, Gogia was called into the senior squad for the first time for a Bundesliga match versus Bayern Munich on 15 January 2011.
 He remained an unused substitute during the 1–1 draw and was called up twice more during the 2010–11 season.

 On 11 May 2012, it was announced that Gogia had joined Bundesliga club FC Augsburg on loan for the 2011–12 and 2012–13 seasons.
 He made the first professional appearance of his career when he came on as a substitute for Marcel Ndjeng in a 2–1 DFB-Pokal first round win over Rot-Weiß Oberhausen on 30 July 2011.
 He made 14 appearances during his spell, which was cut short by torn ligaments in his left knee.

 In July 2012, Gogia joined 2.
 Bundesliga club FC St. Pauli on loan for the 2012–13 season.
 He made 24 appearances and scored once before returning to Wolfsburg at the end of the season.
 Gogia departed VfL Wolfsburg in July 2013.